MegrhaouiYoussra/Leetcode/README.md

 Before comparing characters, we skip any character that is not a letter or a digit.
 Time Complexity: O(n)
 Space Complexity: O(1)

+---

+# Problem: Jewels and Stones

+## Description

+You are given two strings:

+- `jewels` representing the types of stones that are jewels
+- `stones` representing the stones you have

+Each character in `stones` is a type of stone.

+Your goal is to determine **how many stones you have that are also jewels**.

+Letters are **case-sensitive**, so `"a"` is different from `"A"`.

+---

+Example 1:

+Input:

+jewels = "aA"
+stones = "aAAbbbb"

+Output:

+3

+Explanation:

+The stones **a, A, A** are jewels.

+---

+Example 2:

+Input:

+jewels = "z"
+stones = "ZZ"

+Output:

+0

+---

+## Solution

+We iterate through the `stones` string and check if each character exists inside the `jewels` string.

+If it exists, we increment a counter.

+---

+## Complexity

+Time Complexity:

+O(n × m)

+Where:

+- n = length of stones
+- m = length of jewels

+Space Complexity:

+O(1)